dinhhung2512/Archon/README.md

   - Optional.
 Default = true
   - If you disable this feature, this chain's blocks which get interrupted by a higher priority chain **WILL NOT** be requeued and mined after the higher priority chain finishes.
     - Use case: If this chain is a testnet chain or something you don't really care about mining every block for.

+## Global Configuration Options
+Use these configuration options to control Archon's behavior.
+- `gracePeriod`
+  - Required.
+  - **This value is extremely important**, it is used as a timer by Archon to determine how much time must elapse after a block starts before Archon can send the next queued block to be mined.
+Set it too small, and Archon will instruct your miners to start mining a new block before they've finished scanning the previous one.
+Conversely, set it too long, and you risk missing blocks entirely.
+Ideally it should be set around 5 seconds longer than your regular scan times, 5 seconds just to give it a safety net.
+- `priorityMode`
+  - Optional.
+Default = true
+  - This controls how Archon determines the order in which to send blocks to be mined.
+    - `true` - Running in priority mode means that Archon will send new blocks immediately from higher priority chains than are currently being mined, ensuring that your higher priority blocks get mined ASAP.
+It also means that if multiple blocks are queued, Archon will always start the one from the highest priority chain first.
+    - `false` - Running in [FIFO](https://en.wikipedia.org/wiki/FIFO_(computing_and_electronics)) mode means that Archon will not interrupt blocks, since all chains are the same priority, and Archon will always start the oldest block from the queue first.
+- `interruptLowerPriorityBlocks`
+  - Optional.
+Default = true
+  - This option is only used in priority mode.
+If enabled, it will interrupt a currently mining block from a lower-priority chain, in order to mine a new block from a higher priority chain ASAP.
+The default behavior then is to requeue the lower priority block, but this can be overridden with a per-chain setting.
+- `webServerBindAddress`
+  - Required.
+  - Specify the IP binding you wish Archon to listen for connections on. `0.0.0.0` is universal. `127.0.0.1` is local machine only.
+You can also use the LAN IP of the host machine if you wish.
+- `webServerPort`
+  - Required.
+  - Specify the Port that Archon will listen for incoming connections from your miners and for serving the Web UI on.
+- `usePocChainColors`
+  - Optional.
+Default = true.
+  - If enabled, events (new block, deadline submitted etc) pertaining to a defined PoC Chain will be printed in the color specified in that chain's configuration.
+  - If disabled, most of the printing will be in white.
+- `outageStatusUpdateInterval`
+  - Optional.
+Default = 300 seconds / 5 minutes
+  - This just avoids spamming the console with errors in the event of an outage.
+It's effectively a cooldown; Archon will only print an error message / status update about the outage when this period of time has elapsed since it printed the last error message / status update.
+- `totalPlotsSizeInTebibytes` *(1 TiB = 2^40 bytes)*
+- `totalPlotsSizeInTerabytes` *(1 TB = 10^12 bytes)*
+- `totalPlotsSizeInGibibytes` *(1 GiB = 2^30 bytes)*
+- `totalPlotsSizeInGigabytes` *(1 GB = 10^9 bytes)*
+  - These are all optional, the only reason there are 4 of them is for convenience, so you don't have to convert units.
+Just fill in whichever one you know. **If you decide to fill in more than one of these, Archon will __add them together__ to calculate a total.
+  - These values are used for calculating dynamic deadlines.
+If you don't have any specified, dynamic deadlines will be disabled automatically.
+  - When HDProxy functionality is implemented, Archon will also use these values for reporting your capacity to HDPool. **WARNING:** *Overstating your capacity to HDPool (aka cheating) is likely to get your account banned and your funds forfeited.
+Be fair to other miners and be honest, it's in everyone's best interests!*
+- `showHumanReadableDeadlines`
+  - Optional.
+Default = false
+  - Appends a human readable time to deadlines and other durations.
+Eg: 3345951 **(1m 8d 17:25:51)**
+- `maskAccountIdsInConsole`
+  - Optional.
+Default = false
+  - Hides all but the first and last three digits in the console of numeric IDs which submit deadlines to Archon.
+Eg: ID 12345678901234567890 => **1XXXXXXXXXXXXXXXX890**
+    - Use case: None.
+I'm just paranoid.
+Use it if you wish :)
+- `use24HourTime`
+  - Optional.
+Default = false
+  - If enabled, times printed to console will be in 24 hour format.

 ## Sample configuration file
 Archon will look in the working directory (usually the same location as the executable) for `archon.yaml`.